EDCD/EDDI/VoiceAttack-Integration.md

 EDDI makes a large number of values available to augment your existing scripts.
 These variables are available at all times.

+Where values are indexed (the compartments on a ship for example), the zero-based index will be represented by '*\<index\>*' and a value ending in 'entries' will identify the total number of entries in that index.
+For example, if index values of 0 and 1 are available then the value of the corresponding 'entries' variable will be 2.

 ## Commander Variables

   * {TXT:Name}: the name of the commander